 - “Visit different nurseries/child minders before choosing.”

-On the other hand, sometimes all the preparation in the world just won’t keep that first real goodbye from being really hard.
+On the other hand, sometimes all the preparation in the world just won’t keep that first real goodbye from being hard.
 One mom, who didn’t feel ready to drop her daughter off in daycare, talked about how even knowing that it was a great place where her daughter made a lot of friends still didn’t make it easy.
-Another new mom described the feeling by saying, “I can’t even articulate how scary it is to leave baby with someone who is not blood or someone you trust – I’m gonna start to get emotional just thinking about it.”
+Another new mom said, “I can’t even articulate how scary it is to leave baby with someone who is not blood related.”

 Missing your baby

-Being away from your baby for a significant amount of time for the first time since she was born is one of the defining moments that comes along with going back to work.
+Being away from your baby for a significant amount of time for the first time since they were born is one of the defining moments that comes along with going back to work.
 And all parents deal with the feeling of missing their child in different ways.
 Here are some quotes from Ovia parents.

 - “I would take my daughter’s lotion to work with me and rub it on my hands and smell it.
 Might sound a little weird, but it was comforting,” one new mom said.